DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Physics2D.IgnoreCollision(bullet.GetComponent<CircleCollider2D>(), GetComponent<BoxCollider2D>());
 ```

 Read through the line and see if you can make sense of it.
-If not try using the [Scripting API](https://docs.unity3d.com/ScriptReference/Physics2D.IgnoreCollision.html) page.
+If not, try using the [Scripting API](https://docs.unity3d.com/ScriptReference/Physics2D.IgnoreCollision.html) page.

 #### Deleting Bullets